Who was Pablo Picasso?

 Pablo had an intimate relationship with Chicago, stretching back to 1913 after the Art Institute of Chicago become the first art museum in the United States to feature a work by Pablo.

-While the sculpture represented some of the essential artistic skills by Picasso, it did not fail to court controversy.
+While the sculpture represented some of Picasso’s essential artistic skills, it did not fail to court controversy.
 The work infuriated and mystified some sections of politics, mostly because of Picasso’s leftist views.
 Some members of the public were offended by the abstract nature of the sculpture.

 As soon as you see it turning up on buttons and coffee mugs, it stops being controversial, said public historian Paul Durica.
 The sculpture even started to appear in films such as Ferris Bueller’s Day Off and Blues Blue Brothers.
 Soon, children began sliding on the work, making it a de-facto interactive sculpture in Chicago.